szemenyeim/DynEnv/README.md

 - Crosses: **[x, y, radius]**
 - Lines: **[x1, y1, x2, y2]**
 - Center circle: **[x, y, radius]**

+Ball owned status is 0 if the ball is not owned, +1 if the ball is owned by the robot's team and -1 if owned by the opposite team.

 In the partiel sighting case, the positions and angles are returned relative to the robot's position and head angle.